mikulash/ai-classroom-conversation-partner/docs/dev.md

 ### New provider
 If you need to support a brand-new provider:
 1. Add the provider to the corresponding enum in `apps/backend/prisma/schema.prisma` (`providers_tts_model`, `providers_response_model`, etc.).
 Run `pnpm --filter figurant-backend prisma:migrate` so the change lands in the database.
-2. Seed at least one model row for the provider via `apps/backend/prisma/seed.ts`.
+2. Seed at least one model row for the provider by updating `apps/backend/prisma/seed-data.sql`.
 3. Implement the provider client in the backend project (see `apps/backend/src/lib/ai/` for references) and wire it into [`universalApi`](../apps/backend/src/ai-api/universalApi.ts).
 4. Re-run `pnpm --filter figurant-backend prisma:generate` so TypeScript enforces any missing switch branches or DTO updates.